pfwd/talk-static-analysis-phpstan/src/slides.md

 # Priority order

-1. If a config file is supplied via CLI then it will be used
+1. If a config file is supplied via CLI then it will be used `-c`
 2. Otherwise, if `phpstan.neon` exists then it will be used
 3. Otherwise, if `phpstan.neon.dist` exists that it will be used
 4. If no config is supplied then defaults will be used